 There are in fact as evidenced by the case illustrations I can give you a variety of types of fresh evidence and it’s not just down to expert evidence.

-Preparation and audit trail is everything – there are one or two points worth bearing in mind at the outset
+Preparation and audit trail is everything – there are some points worth bearing in mind at the outset:

-1 – Fresh evidence is like any other form of evidence and brings with it a danger of being contaminated – tread with care
+- Fresh evidence is like any other form of evidence and brings with it a danger of being contaminated tread with care.

-2 – From the moment it is raised, and you start to look into it record all of your actions
+- From the moment it is raised, and you start to look into it record all of your actions.

 [A gogna statement will be required by the court in all cases and records what the fresh evidence is and how it was obtained]

 The court of appeal has wide powers in section 23 and exercises a very wide discretion in the way it approaches fresh evidence.
 It has the power to order disclosure under s.
 23 (1) (a), can call any witness who could have given evidence at the original trial (s.23 (1) (b)), and hear any evidence which was not called at the trial (s.23 (1) (c)) such as an expert witness who was not called at the trial.

 We will give you some and there are plenty more examples of expert evidence being called at an appeal which was not called at the trial for some reason, such as that the condition was not one that was recognised by experts at the time e.g., R v Hobson 1 Cr App R 31 Re “battered women’s syndrome” or that expert knowledge has changed – see the case of R v KF EWCA Crim 2787 on gynaecological evidence.

 The provisions of sub-section 2 are important and in most cases the evidence will be expected to comply with all four paragraphs.